TheROPFather/etternaguide/EtternaGuide.md

 #### Etterna Options Explained

-When you hit enter to choose a song if you quickly hit the enter key again you will be taken to the options menu, this is where you can customize your gameplay experience I will give a brief description of the most important options.
+When you hit enter to choose a song if you quickly hit the enter key again you will be taken to the options menu, this is where you can customize your gameplay experience.
+I will give a brief description of the most important options.

 ![Options](http://i.imgur.com/cb0V7ja.png)